-Criticism of Trump trade tariffs intensifies
+US tariffs a dangerous game, says EU

 European firms have said they fear lower US demand for foreign steel will divert shipments to Europe.

-But IHS Markit associate John Anton said he expected the effects to be distributed across a wide range of markets, limiting the effect on prices outside of the US.
+Analysts at IHS Markit expect the effects to be distributed across a wide range of markets, limiting the effect on steel prices outside the US.

 That leaves America to bear the brunt of the economic impact, which economists say will appear in the form of higher prices and job losses - as many as 470,000 by one estimate.

-Steel prices in the US have already spiked due to the uncertainty.
+Steel prices in the US have already risen due to the uncertainty and may increase as the tariffs hit imports.

-Information firm IHS Markit predicts US steel prices will rise roughly 10% more in coming months largely as a result of the wider application of the tariffs.

-Mr Ross has dismissed the concerns about higher costs, arguing that the effects will be minimal.
+Consumers outside the US could see prices of some goods fall, while those in America may end up paying more.